Modes

 - Testing new configurations

-- Workflows that only gather information
+- Workflows that only gather and summarize information

 Which actions require approval?

-In approval-required mode, write actions require approval:
+In approval-required mode, actions that make changes require your approval:

-| Action | Requires Approval? |
+| Action | Needs approval? |

 |---|---|